Elam Is Scattered Yet Receives Future Mercy

 God humbles powerful nations through judgment yet still preserves His sovereign freedom to restore them in the future.

-34 Yahweh’s word that came to Jeremiah the prophet concerning Elam, in the beginning of the reign of Zedekiah king of Judah, saying,
+34 This is the word of the LORD that came to Jeremiah the prophet concerning Elam at the beginning of the reign of Zedekiah king of Judah.

-36 I will bring on Elam the four winds from the four quarters of the sky, and will scatter them toward all those winds.
-There will be no nation where the outcasts of Elam will not come.
+36 I will bring the four winds against Elam from the four corners of the heavens, and I will scatter them to all these winds.
+There will not be a nation to which Elam’s exiles will not go.

-38 I will set my throne in Elam, and will destroy from there king and princes,’ says Yahweh.
+38 I will set My throne in Elam, and destroy its king and officials,” declares the LORD.

 God humbles powerful nations through judgment yet still preserves His sovereign freedom to restore them in the future.